elan-ev/tobira/docs/auth/jwt.md

 openssl pkcs8 -topk8 -nocrypt -in sec1.pem -out private-key.pem
 ```

-**Important**: the expiration time for the JWT should be chosen fairly short to reduce the security risk of a stolen JWT.
+**Important**: the expiration time for the JWT should be chosen to be fairly short to reduce the security risk posed by a stolen JWT.
-Whenever a request to Opencast is sent, Tobira will generate a new JWT right before that.
+Tobira generates a new JWT right before every request it sends to Opencast.
 So you should only need to account for network delay and clock skew.

 *However*, due to a stupid set of circumstances, currently, the JWT has to live as long as the video upload takes.